ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 ---
-title: Consensus mechanisms
+title: Consensus Protocols
 description: An explanation of consensus protocols in distributed systems and the role they play in Ethereum.
 lang: en
 sidebar: true
 incomplete: true
 ---

-When it comes to blockchains like Ethereum, which are, in essence, distributed databases, the network's nodes must reach an agreement on the network's current state.
-This agreement is achieved using consensus mechanisms.
+Blockchains, like Ethereum, are distributed databases.
+The network's nodes must reach an agreement on the network's current state.
+Users of the blockchain all want to write to the database at the same time.
+It's the job of a consensus protocol to coordinate the network to agree on the same decisions and arrive at the same state.

-Although consensus mechanisms aren't directly related to building a dapp, understanding them will illuminate concepts relevant to you and your users' experience, like gas prices and transaction times.
+Although consensus protocols aren't directly related to building a dapp, understanding them will illuminate concepts relevant to you and your users' experience, like gas prices and transaction times.

 ## Prerequisites {#prerequisites}